saminyasirkhan/saminyasirkhan/README.md

 ## Objective

-I am a second-year Cyber Security student at the University of Warwick.
-I am currently interning with the National Cyber Resilience Centre Group (NCRCG) and Cyber London.
-Previously, I interned at WMG, University of Warwick, where I contributed to an impact case study for the REF 2029 submission, and at Parisi Consulting, where I worked on AI risk modelling and governance as a Tech Consultant.
+I am a Cyber Security student at the University of Warwick, building hands-on experience across threat analysis, secure systems, and network defence.

-I strengthen my skills through academic work, hands-on security projects, certifications, and labs, and I rank in the Top 2% on TryHackMe.
-My experience covers threat analysis, incident response, vulnerability assessments, secure configuration, network defence, and technical teaching.
+I have worked across research, consulting, and security environments, including roles with Cyber PATH at the Cyber Resilience Centre, Cyber London,, WMG, and Parisi.
+These experiences have allowed me to apply security concepts in real-world contexts, from analysing risks to supporting secure system design.

 🔐 **Interests:** Cybersecurity, Networking, SOC, IT Support, GRC
 ⚙️ **Current Focus:** Threat analysis, network security, Microsoft, Linux, Python, help desk operations